This is the community forum. For a developer response use the Client Area.

 If you share a link to the page you're integrating Commentics into then I don't mind checking the above for you.

-you completed
+Have you completed the interview?

 (19-May-2017, 07:55 PM)Steven Wrote: The best thing would be to open your browser's developer tools (F12) and look for any JavaScript errors, look to see if the Ajax request is firing, whether the Ajax request is going to the right URL and what it returns.